python/cpython/Doc/library/zipapp.rst

    contain a ``__main__.py`` file, as otherwise the resulting archive would not be executable.

-   The *include_file* argument specifies a callback function that is passed the relative path to the file in order to determine which files to store when being called against a directory.
+   The optional *filter* argument specifies a callback function that is passed a Path object representing the path to the file being added (relative to the source directory).
+It should return ``True`` if the file is to be added.

    If a file object is specified for *source* or *target*, it is the caller's responsibility to close it after calling create_archive.